 • “Pulling it All Together” presented by Karon Bolden and B. Marcell Williams.
 Students will take the information learned during the course of the Summit and begin crafting solutions.
 Led by two entrepreneurs and motivational speakers who have experienced both challenges and success, students will learn how to take the negative aspects of an unjust system and turn it into a positive.

-*Due to the demanding schedules of our outstanding speakers, speakers are subject to change.
+*Due to the demanding schedules of our outstanding speakers, speakers and topics are subject to change.